LIVING ON THE EDGE: Franklin Senior Softball Star Looks to Elevate Her Game Even More This Season

 Franklin High School sports coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.

-Edge has already proven she can handle most anything thrown at her — from mechanical to fresh and blood alike.
+Edge has already proven she can handle almost anything thrown at her — from mechanical to flesh and blood alike.

 As a pitcher, she also shined.
 She was 16-4 with a 2.48 ERA.
 In 124⅓ innings pitched, she struck out 171.
 The opposition hit just .209 against her.